Jurassic World: Fallen Kingdom: Plot

-Six months after the Jurassic World incident and the Indominus rex's death, (Note: As depicted in Jurassic World.
+Six months after the Jurassic World incident and the Indominus rex's death, (Note: As depicted in Jurassic World (2015).
 Fallen Kingdom states that the events of Jurassic World occurred in 2015.
 According to writer Colin Trevorrow, Fallen Kingdoms opening scene takes place anywhere from a few weeks to six months after the events of Jurassic World.
 Jurassic World Camp Cretaceous confirms the time period is six months.) a small mercenary team arrives on the abandoned Isla Nublar to collect DNA from its remains in the lagoon.
 After a two-man team collects a bone sample, the Mosasaurus devours their submersible.
-The Tyrannosaurus (Note: Offscreen, this Tyrannosaurus is identified as the same individual from Jurassic Park (1993) and Jurassic World (2015), and is colloquially known as Rexy.) attacks the team, but the surviving members escape with the sample by helicopter.
+Rexy the Tyrannosaurus (Note: Offscreen, this Tyrannosaurus is identified as the same individual from Jurassic Park (1993) and Jurassic World (2015), and is colloquially known as Rexy.) attacks the team, but the surviving members escape with the sample by helicopter.
 The Mosasaurus kills one of the men and swims through the partially open underwater gates into the open ocean.

 Three years later, a U.S. Senate committee debates whether Isla Nublar's dinosaurs should be saved from an impending volcanic eruption.
 Chaotician Dr. Ian Malcolm testifies that the dinosaurs should perish naturally to correct the wrongful cloning done by John Hammond.
 Meanwhile, Jurassic World's former operations manager, Claire Dearing, has established the Dinosaur Protection Group to save the animals.
-After the Senate votes against government involvement in rescuing the animals, Hammond's former partner, Sir Benjamin Lockwood, invites Claire to his Northern California estate.
-Lockwood and his aide, Eli Mills, reveal a plan to relocate the dinosaurs to a new island sanctuary.
+After the Senate votes against government involvement in rescuing the animals, Hammond's ex-partner, Sir Benjamin Lockwood, invites Claire to his Northern California estate.
+Lockwood and his assistant, Eli Mills, reveal a plan to relocate the dinosaurs to a new island sanctuary.
 Claire is needed to reactivate the park's tracking system to locate the animals, particularly Blue, the last surviving Velociraptor.
-She recruits Owen Grady, former Velociraptor trainer, to help capture Blue.
+She recruits Owen Grady, former Velociraptor trainer, to help locate Blue.

-On Isla Nublar, Claire and former park technician Franklin Webb reactivate the online tracking system.
+On Isla Nublar, Claire and ex-park technician Franklin Webb reactivate the online tracking system.
 Owen, paleo-veterinarian Zia Rodriguez, and a mercenary team led by Ken Wheatley, track and find Blue.
 The encounter escalates, resulting in Blue being shot and Wheatley tranquilizing Owen.
 Wheatley abandons Owen, Claire, and Franklin on the island while forcibly taking Zia hostage to treat Blue.
-A volcano eruption begins, causing a massive dinosaur stampede and forcing the trio to escape.
+A volcanic eruption begins, causing a massive dinosaur stampede and forcing the trio to escape.
 The ship, loaded with captured dinosaurs, departs as the remaining dinosaurs are left behind to die in the eruption.
-The trio sneaks aboard the ship and helps Zia transfuse Blue with Tyrannosaurus blood to save her life.
+The trio sneaks aboard the ship and helps Zia transfuse Blue with Tyrannosaurus blood from Rexy to save her life.